-Let's use the Association Clubhouse as an example!!
+Let's use the Association Clubhouse as an example !!

 Annual operational expenses for the clubhouse include normal maintenance costs such as utilities; cleaning; security; equipment maintenance; pest control; upkeep and maintenance of floors, carpets, bathrooms, etc; and periodic replacement of items such as tables/chairs, refrigerator, ice machine, etc. These expenses are considered 'operational expenses' in our budgeting process and are projected for the upcoming year annually.
 The Clubhouse Committee manages the operational expenses for the clubhouse during the year.
-If at any time, the Clubhouse Committee exceeds the operational budget allocation for the clubhouse, the Committee must request additional funds from the entire Board of Directors.
+If at any time, the Clubhouse Committee must request additional funds from the entire Board of Directors.